Python SDK tutorial

 Wait until all requests complete

-When a request is created, DocAI’s workers will pick them up and process them.
-Since this tutorial will obtain the DocAI output and save them to a spreadsheet, we will need to form a data structure that allows us to organize DocAI’s results in a manner that makes it easy for us to retrieve them when it’s time to save them.
+When a request is created, Zuva’s workers will pick them up and process them.
+Since this tutorial will obtain the Zuva output and save them to a spreadsheet, we will need to form a data structure that allows us to organize Zuva’s results in a manner that makes it easy for us to retrieve them when it’s time to save them.

 Thus, the following snippet performs two key things: